Package 'duet'

 No return value.
 This function is called for its side effects, which include writing CSV files to the specified output directory.

-Interpolate missing or low-confidence values in a dataset
+Interpolate missing or low-quality values in OpenPose time-series data

 Description

-This function performs interpolation for x and y coordinate columns in a dataset based on confidence thresholds.
-It groups the data by person and region and uses spline interpolation to estimate missing or low-confidence values.
+This function performs various interpolation methods for x and y coordinate columns in OpenPose datasets based on confidence thresholds, missing values, or zero values.
+It groups the data by specified grouping variables and uses the selected interpolation method to estimate problematic values.

 Usage